sands31/WCS_JavaKata/README.md

 # Decimal to Binary

-Create a method which converts a integer to a binary String.
+Create a method which converts a positive integer to a binary String.

 *E.g:*
 * integer: 164, binary: "10100100"